RikoSato1/common-Python-projects/README.md

 # common-Python-projects
-I'm still a pretty new to Python, so don't expect anything lavish.
+I'm still a relatively new to Python, so please forgive me if something can be done more efficently